checkly/checkly-cli/CONTRIBUTING.md

 ## Running locally

+Use the `CHECKLY_CLI_VERSION` environment variable to set the latest version you want to test.

 You can configure the stage (`production`, `staging`, `development` or `local`) using `CHECKLY_ENV` environment variable.
 Use `CHECKLY_ENV=local` if you want to point the API URL to your local backend `http://localhost:3000`.

 Also, you can use the `watch` mode to compile during your coding.
 You can use the following command to start your local environment: